LincolnZeng/go-stem/README.md

 - Building the Seele project requires both a Go (version 1.7 or later) compiler and a C compiler.
 Install Go v1.10 or higher, Git, and the C compiler.

-- Clone the go-seele repository to the GOPATH directory:
+- Clone the go-stem repository to the GOPATH directory:

 ```
 go get -u -v github.com/scdoproject/go-stem/...